laozaoer/MMGOR_old/README.md

 H=function(t) log(1+t)+t^(3/2)
 data=data_for_est(r=0,beta=c(-1),gamma=c(-1),theta=1,n=300,H=H,knotsnum=2,order=2,quadnum=30)
 ```
 This function generates 300 subjects, where each subject has up to 8 observations.
-Both the covariates of subject and within-subject  are generated from uniform(-1,1) distribution.
+Both the covariates of subject level and within-subject level are generated from uniform(-1,1) distribution.
 Users can use their own H function by changing the specific H function form.

 #### Estimate parameters:
 Regression parameters can be estimated using the command